niklasf/python-chess/docs/engine.rst

 The preferred way to use the API is with an
 `asyncio <https://docs.python.org/3/library/asyncio.html>`_ event loop.
-The examples also show a simple synchronous wrapper :class:`~chess.engine.SimpleEngine` that automatically spawns an event loop in the background.
+The examples also show a synchronous wrapper :class:`~chess.engine.SimpleEngine` that automatically spawns an event loop in the background.